AyonzOnTop/Image-Classification-Recognition-Model/README.md

-# Image Classifier/ Recognition Project
+# Bio-Specie Image Recognition Project

 ## Introduction
 This aim of this project is build a deep learning model using a pretrained neural network.
 The model would be use to categorize species of flowers commonly occuring in the United Kingdom.